• Instagram

 Searing the skin side of the duck skin until browned in the pan, then cooking it uncovered in the oven guarantees a perfectly crispy skin.

 I use sake as the braising liquid, and I pair the duck with some crunchy sauteed vegetables for a wonderful textural balance.
+The flavors in this recipe were meant to be together: scallions, ginger, garlic, and sake.

 Ingredients & Substitutions

-lotus root - Lotus root has a mild sweet flavor that compliments the crispy savory duck wonderfully.
-If you cannot find lotus root, you can substitute with other root vegetables like carrots and radishes.
+lotus root – Lotus root has a mild sweet flavor that compliments the crispy savory duck wonderfully.
+If you cannot find lotus root, you can substitute it with other root vegetables like carrots and radishes.

-potatoes - I use purple fingerling potatoes in this recipe because I think they look elegant.
-However, you can use any potatoes you like, just make sure they are cut into even sized pieces so they cook evenly.
+potatoes – I use purple fingerling potatoes in this recipe because I think they look elegant.
+However, you can use any potatoes you like, just make sure they are cut into even-sized pieces so they cook evenly.

 sake - Sake is used for braising in this recipe which offers a subtle, delicate flavor.
 Use an inexpensive cooking sake, you do not need a fancy sake for this recipe.
 You can also use a dry white wine.